 Unscored field test items included in both sections

 Scrambled paragraphs, logical reasoning, reading and comprehension

-Nonfiction reading comprehension, revising/editing passages, and stand-alone questions
+Nonfiction reading comprehension and revising/editing passages and stand-alone questions

 All multiple choice